Welcome to the Wrapped In Jamie CAL. I am soooo excited to share this Crochet Along with you.

 Video Tutorials: Accompanying the written instructions, video tutorials for each of the patterns will be available.
 Like the pictures and the written instructions, they are intended to explain the bits that might be tricky for a beginner and need to be used in conjunction with the written pattern.

-Prints: All patterns will be available as PDF prints for your convenience for a small contribution.
+Prints: Patterns in US terminology will be available as PDF prints for convenient off-line use for a small contribution.
 It is not a requirement to download the ad-free versions as all the patterns are and will be displayed on the website for free, although they may make your life easier.

-The pattern may not be translated without permission of the designer.
+No pattern or part thereof may be translated without the designer’s permission.

 The CAL starts September 1st, 2019.